Adult Non-Credit Language Course Descriptions

 Chinese for Families

-Chinese I for Families is to introduce the basic concepts of the Chinese language through characters, phonetics, sentence patterns and grammatical structures.
+Chinese 1 for Families introduces the basic concepts of the Chinese language through characters, phonetics, sentence patterns and grammatical structures.
 The instructor will teach Chinese pronunciation through phonetic symbols called “pinyin.”
 Students will learn to distinguish the differences between the four tones in Chinese and pronounce them correctly.
 Simple conversations and communication will be practiced throughout the class sessions.
 Chinese culture and history will be introduced where appropriate.
 Learning games and fun activities will be engaged to encourage children’s participation.

 Czech | Return to Top